The Law and Behaviour of Business Organisations (710M3)

-This module provides an innovative approach to the analysis of business organisations by focusing on the regulation of central aspects of their governance, and how this affects their functioning and behaviour.
-The module addresses three types of business organisations, namely sole traders, partnerships and companies, with a focus on the latter.
+This module offers you an innovative approach to the analysis of business organisations by focusing on the regulation of central aspects of their governance, and how this affects their functioning and behaviour.
+The module addresses three types of business organisations:

 The topics examined include:

 - agency problems in business organisations